 Our Commitment to Racial Justice & Equity

-Statement from President and CEO John R. Ryan on Internal Actions CCL is Taking to Advance an Equitable, Diverse, and Inclusive Culture
+Update from President & CEO John R. Ryan on Internal Actions CCL Is Taking to Advance an Equitable, Diverse, and Inclusive Culture

-Following the killing of George Floyd, a powerful movement for racial justice and equity has gained momentum globally – and CCL is committed to engaging with these critical and historic efforts to identify and rectify systemic racism and bias in communities and organizations where we have influence throughout the world.
+Following the killing of George Floyd, a powerful movement for racial justice and equity has gained momentum globally — and the Center for Creative Leadership (CCL)® is committed to engaging with these critical and historic efforts to identify and rectify systemic racism and bias in communities and organizations where we have influence throughout the world.

 Our Board of Trustees, Board of Governors, and Executive Team understand this journey begins at home with the actions we take at CCL to continue to advance an equitable, diverse, and inclusive (EDI) culture within our own organization.